nitisht/minio-compose/minio-elasticsearch/README.md

 ```

 #### Set up notifications
-Below event will notify Kafka of any object being created, accessed, or deleted from `test` bucket.
+Below event will notify Elasticsearch of any object being created, accessed, or deleted from `test` bucket.

 ```sh
 mc events add myminio/test arn:minio:sqs:us-east-1:1:elasticsearch
 ```
 #### Upload an object
-Let's upload an object to `test` bucket and see if we get the notifications in Kafka.
+Let's upload an object to `test` bucket and see if we get the notifications in Elasticsearch.

 ```sh
 mc cp ./testfile myminio/test/testfile